rat10/nng/introexample.md

 <!--
 ## Records - literals as asserted opaque types

+TODO

 ## Quotes - literals as un-asserted opaque types

+TODO

 -->

 ## DnS shortcut relations

+A basic relation, capturing the essential information about a travel, and annotated with references to more detailed descriptions of both means and purpose of the travel
+(DnS is an ontology design pattern, called "Descriptions and Situations", that develops the idea behind this modelling approach).

 ```turtle
 :T1 {
     :Alice :travelsTo :ISWC23 .